 I guess you’ll understand that after what happened to me in Trinidad, I won’t recommend the casa I stayed at – although the room was impressive.

 This being said, Trinidad is so touristy that many, many locals are running Casas Particulares, so you won’t have to squat in the street.
 Because of Trinidad’s popularity, there are even international hotels to choose from.

 Cash and Cards and Connection

-Trinidad is a tourist and also a day-trippers hotspot so that there are various banks and ATMs on calle Jesús María.
+Trinidad is a tourist and also a day-trippers hotspot so there are various banks and ATMs on Calle Jesús María.

 Until the end of 2020, there were two official currencies: The CUP – Peso Cubano – and the CUC – Peso Convertible.
 The socialist island state has had this confusing dual currency system since 1994.

 However, since the beginning of 2021, only the Peso Cubano keeps circulating.
 The exchange rate is 24 CUB to one US$.
 This unification of the currencies is expected to grant Cuba’s citizens equal opportunities and social justice.

 Already in July 2020, Cuba had abolished the ten percent tax on US$ purchases that had been in force since 2004.
 Since then, in some shops, certain products can also be paid for by card in US currency.

 Since this novelty is still in progress, obviously, some prices in my posts on Cuba still quote the Peso Convertible CUC – as do many Cuban websites.
 I hope that they’ll correct their sites asap so that I can adjust the information on my blog.
 However, if you don’t want to wait: One CUC equals one US$, so that shouldn’t be a big problem, after all.